Skip to main content

 The Rigor of True Informed Consent

 Informed consent in the context of hormonal therapies extends far beyond signing a form.
 It is an ongoing educational process.
-It requires the clinician to articulate not just the potential benefits, such as improved energy, libido, and muscle mass, but also the full spectrum of potential and necessary monitoring.
+It requires the clinician to articulate not just the potential benefits, such as improved energy, libido, and muscle mass, but also the full spectrum of potential side effects and necessary monitoring.
 A patient must understand the rationale for every medication in their protocol and the biological process it is designed to influence.

 1. Mechanism of Action ∞ A clear explanation of how each hormone or peptide works in the body.
 For example, explaining that Testosterone Cypionate is a bioidentical hormone that replenishes declining levels, while a peptide like Sermorelin works upstream by stimulating the pituitary gland to produce more of its own growth hormone.